atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day10/README.md

 order by nrows desc;
 ```

-Update the list in `_marts_tests.yml` to match exactly.
+Update the YAML list to match exactly.

 ---

 ## Part B — One custom SQL test (singular test)

-Built-in tests cannot express every rule.
+### What a custom (singular) test is

-A singular test is just a SQL query.
+A singular test is just a SQL query that returns **violations**.

-* If it returns **zero rows**, the test passes.
-* If it returns **any rows**, the test fails and the rows are your debugging output.
+* 0 rows returned → PASS
+* 1+ rows returned → FAIL (and the rows help you debug)

+This is useful for rules that are not simple key/relationship checks.

+### Example of a real rule

+Business rule:

+* “If an order is delivered, it should have a delivered timestamp.”

+This is not a `not_null` on the column, because non-delivered orders can legitimately have null delivery timestamps.

 ### B1) Create the tests folder